cu-psych-computing/cu-psych-comp-tutorial/content/tutorials/python/2-datacleaning/index.md

 mydata = pd.read_table("Study1.csv", sep=",")
 ```

-If you know you have a csv file, another common option is `read_csv`, which has a default comma seperator.
+If you know you have a .csv file, another common option is `read_csv()`, which has a default comma separator.

 Remember, all of these commands can have arguments that will help Python make sense of your data.
 To find out what arguments are possible, you can use the `help()` function like we did above to look at what `read_table()` does.

 To do this, just put whatever command you would like to learn about inside of `help()` (e.g. `help(pd.read_table)`).
-Remember that for functions associated with a particular module you will need to tell python which module they come from using the `.` syntax.
+Remember that for functions associated with a particular module you will need to tell Python which module they come from using the `.` syntax.

 You can always also Google a function to quickly find this information.

 ### Inspecting your data

-Now you have data, time to get some results!
+Now that you have data, it's time to get some results!
 But wait!
-Are you sure this data is ok?
+Are you sure this data is OK?
 Doing some basic steps to inspect your data now can save you lots of headaches later, and Python makes it really easy.

 Start by checking that you have the expected number of rows and columns in your data frame.
 You can do this by by asking Python: